+Step 1.
 To make use of MultCloud, you need to sign up.

-Login your account and add Flickr and Google Photos to MultCloud.
+Step 2.
+Log in MultCloud and add Flickr and Google Photos to MultCloud.

 Note: You can add only ONE cloud for one time.
 If you want to add more than one clouds, you need to repeat “Add Clouds” operation.

+Step 3.
+Move pictures from Flickr to Google Photos with "Cloud Transfer".
 Create a transfer task to migrate Flickr to Google Photos through MultCloud.
 Click on “Cloud Transfer” button and select Flickr as the source and Google Photos as the destination.
 Then click on “Transfer Now” icon to complete the task.

-As you see, it’s quite easy to migrate Flickr to Google Photos following any solution above.
+As you can see, it’s quite easy to migrate Flickr to Google Photos following any solution above.
 If MultCloud is your choice, you can also transfer Google Photos to Flickr.
 And, MultCloud also supports dozens of cloud services, such as, Google drive, OneDrive, Dropbox, Amazon S3, Mega, Box, Yandex, Goole Photos etc. So, you can transfer or sync data, copy files to multiple folders, or sync photos between OneDrive and Google Photos via MultCloud if you need.

 Multcloud Key Features